NSW Boating Now

 Information on project locations, descriptions and delivery progress, are available on the NSW Boating Now Project Map.

-Applications for Round 2 funding under the NSW Boating Now program are now open.
-Applications close at midnight on Sunday 20 August 2017.
+Applications for Round 2 funding under the NSW Boating Now program are now closed.

 Funding of $10 million was initially allocated to Round 2 of the NSW Boating Now Program to support the delivery of recreational boating infrastructure projects in the final two years of the program (2018 - 2019).